srijan-singh/srijan-singh/README.md

 - 🌱 I’m currently learning web development and app development.
 - 👯 I’m looking to collaborate on machine learing.
 - 💬 Ask me about programming, movies, music and art.
-- 📫 How to reach me: https://www.instagram.com/srijan.11/
+- 📫 How to reach me: https://www.linkedin.com/in/srijanverse/ and https://www.instagram.com/srijan.11/

 <!--
 **srijan-singh/srijan-singh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.